Reesy/react-experiment-video-player/README.md

 - [x] create environment variables for the location of static content, thumbnails, videos and subtitles
   - [x] wire changeable static content path into client
   - [x] add to compose.
+- [ ] Ensure excessive or missing '/' from configuration is handled correctly.

 ## Jenkins CI/CD support
 It has Jenkins support, If you have a Jenkins server you can use the Jenkins github plugin to set up a job.
 It's much easier through blue-ocean.
 You can create a new pipeline, point it at your github repository and it will automatically build your project.